 So what’s the solution?

-Here’s an example from my newsletter sign up page:
+Here’s an example from one of my newsletter sign up pages:

-You don’t need a 30,000-strong email list to demonstrate social proof.
+You don’t need a 30,000-person email list to demonstrate social proof.
 A single testimonial is enough.

 What’s the fastest way to find the best conversion tools for YOUR business?

 Use the same tools that your competitors use everyday.